Suomi Hall logo

 Our Cultural History

-The Lodge has undergone many changes in recent years.
+The Lodge has undergone many changes over the years.
 Astoria Lodge #2 was one of many Finnish Lodges that stretched from Alaska, British Columbia, Canada, Washington, Oregon, California, Montana and Wyoming.
 Once a total of 34 lodges.
-They pooled their resources and created the Finnish Grand Lodge in 1912.
+They combined their resources and formed the Finnish Grand Lodge in 1912.
 Headquartered in Astoria.
-They published the Veljeysviesti Magazine for Lodge members starting in the 1920's it was a monthly publication for many years, then bi-monthly.
-It kept all Finnish Lodges well informed of what was happening to their fellow Finnish brothers and sisters elsewhere.
-The Grand Lodge was disbanded in December 2018.
-At that time, only 5 lodges out of 34 remained.
-The last remaining California Lodge is Berkeley Lodge #21, which broke off and became independent in 2017.
-The remaining Washington State Lodges are now independent in Aberdeen #9, Winlock #19, Kelso-Longview #32, Hockinson #24 and Seattle Lodge #11 disbanded in 2019, but still meet socially.
-Portland Lodge #23 disbanded in December 2014.
-Astoria Lodge is now the only lodge remaining in the state of Oregon.
+They published the Veljeysviesti magazine for lodge members starting in the 1920's it was a monthly publication for many years, then bi-monthly.
+It kept all Finnish Lodges well informed of what was happening with their Finnish brothers and sisters elsewhere.
+The Grand Lodge was dissolved in December 2018.
+At that time, only 5 of the 34 Lodges remained.
+The last remaining California Lodge is Berkeley Lodge #21, which seceded and became independent in 2017.
+The remaining Washington state lodges are now independent in Aberdeen #9, Winlock #19, Kelso-Longview #32, Hockinson #24 and Seattle Lodge #11, which disbanded in 2019 but still meets socially.
+Portland Lodge #23 terminated in December 2014.
+Astoria Lodge is now the only remaining lodge in the state of Oregon.

-We have a strong membership of 250 in our Lodge.
+We have a strong membership of 250 in our lodge.
 Recognizing that we needed to adapt to changing times.
-The Astoria Lodge has gone through a restructuring to become a non-profit 501c3 like what the Berkeley Lodge has done in California.
+The Astoria Lodge has gone through a restructuring to become a non-profit 501(c)(3) like what the Berkeley Lodge has done in California.
 This will give us more opportunities to grow and pursue the preservation of our Finnish culture and lodge structure, making us eligible for grants and matching funds.
-We are accepting tax-deductible donations that will go towards renovating the lodge and promoting the Finnish heritage of the area, and continuing to organize and digitize our archives.
+We are accepting tax-deductible donations that will go toward renovating the lodge, promoting Finnish heritage in the area, and continuing to organize and digitize our archives.